UofA-CSc-372-Spring-2025/CSc372Spring2025-CourseMaterials/syllabus-csc372-Spring2025.md

     * (4 points) Create a study guide/cheat sheet for a graded quiz or exam.
     * (2 points) Document and send an error from the course materials to the instructor.
 Note you have to email the documented error BEFORE the error has been fixed.
     * (2 points) Document an error produced by an LLM or AI generator with a screenshot and an explanation about why it is an error.
 The error must be related to the course material.
-* (10 points) Do one extra peer review of the term project.
-Can only be done once for extra credit.
 * Only one of the below options can be done.
 And it can only be done once for extra credit.
     * (20 points) Before MT1, show Dr. Strout a draft of your code portfolio for job interviews during office hours, or a virtual meeting, and discuss for 10 minutes.
     * (10 points) Before MT2, show Dr. Strout a draft of your code portfolio for job interviews during office hours, or a virtual meeting, and discuss for 10 minutes.